 Meanwhile, our family was growing.
 We had a daughter born in Indiana, then another daughter soon after arriving in Phoenix, then a son and another daughter.
 We thought it wise for our family development to become involved with a church and had been solicited by the Mormons for some time.
 It seemed the right direction and so we dove in and within a few years I was an Elder and performing regular duties, including teaching adult Sunday school classes.
 One of the benefits and processes was the physical bestowal of the Melchizedek Priesthood, the Order of which Jesus was a member.

-Over the next few years that affect eventually led to our divorce.
+Over the next few years that affect eventually led to our divorce; her decision, as I was still amenable and hoped she’d ‘recover.’
 I left the aerospace industry shortly afterward as well, a couple of weeks after she moved all of them back to Indiana.
 I went through some severe depression for a time.
 The following year was excruciatingly transformative initially, then it was like a lid was taken off my life and I began to get back in touch with a part of me that I’d left behind, something that gave my life meaning and a sense of purpose beyond any job.
 It took a while to recover and find work again.
 I had a different attitude, too.
 It seemed like no matter what I did, I had enough to survive but little discretionary funds.

 I worked at menial jobs, applications and resumes unanswered, and pursued things I wanted to do and looking for ways to bridge economy and inspiration.
 I got the opportunity to produce and host a television show.
 I was playing percussion in a reggae band.
 I even got the opportunity to do some twisted stand-up comedy.
 By that I mean not your normal kind of one-liner deliveries; I developed a ‘stripper’ routine as a metaphor for transformation, using the layers of clothing as examples.
 For instance, it began with building up layers of armor and having to remove the coat of armor in order to become open to conversations with meaning.